-Join Tim Grey for an in-depth discussion in this video Getting familiar with Microsoft Word, part of Up and Running with Word 2010.
+Join Tim Grey for an in-depth discussion in this video Getting familiar with Microsoft Word, part of Learning Word 2010 (2012).

 Microsoft Word is an incredibly powerful application for creating documents, and yet, it's organized in a simple to understand way, so that you can find your way around with relative ease.
 Starting at the top of the interface, at the top right, you'll find the standard set of controls for adjusting the overall window.
 These include buttons for closing the application, for restoring down or maximizing the size of the window, and for minimizing the window.
 We also have a title that indicates the current file name for the file you're currently working with, and of course an indication that you're working in Microsoft Word.
 And then over at the far left, we have the quick access toolbar, and we can customize which options are available here.